willemolding/CarteZcash/README.md

 ```

 This is set up to work correctly with the default cartesi configuration of addresses and ports

+> [!INFO]
+> You can also run a full node connected to the live Cartezcash testnet by running `just run-fullnode-testnet`

 #### Terminal 2 - Wallet